 What to Look For in a Child Care Program or Provider

-When looking for a new child care situation, there are six main quality indicators that should be considered, according to the National Association of Child Care Resource and Referral Agencies.
+According to the National Association of Child Care Resource and Referral Agencies, there are six main quality indicators that you should consider when looking for a new child care situation.
 Keeping these in mind during your search will help you determine if a setting is in the best interest of your child.

 Find out how many children are in the group.
 The smaller the group, the better.
 Imagine a group of 25 two-year olds with five adults, compared to a group of 10 two-year olds with two adults.
 Both groups have the same adult to child ratio.
 Which would be calmer and safer?
 In which group would your child excel?

 The number of staff required in a child care home or center depends not only on the number of children in that setting but also on the ages of the children.